jokerjana/EXPERIMENT-04--INTERRUPT-GENERATION-USING-SENSOR-AND-VISUALIZING-USING-SERIAL-MONITOR/README.md

-# EXPERIMENT-04-INTERRUPT-GENERATION-USING-SENSOR-AND-VISUALIZING-USING-SERIAL-MONITOR
+# EXPERIMENT 04 INTERRUPT GENERATION USING SENSOR AND VISUALIZING USING SERIAL MONITOR

 ###  DATE: 24/04/25

-###  NAME: JANARTHANAN B
+###  NAME: DILIP M P
-###  ROLL NO : 212223110008
+###  ROLL NO : 212223100014
 ###  DEPARTMENT: CSE(CS)
 ### Aim:
 To Interface a IR Sensor to digital port of iot development board  and generate an interrupt and visualize on the serial monitor